underdash/underdash/README.md

-# underdash
+# Underdash.js

-For now, an experimental Underscore+Lodash merge repository.
-Later, perhaps something greater.
+This is an experimental Underscore+Lodash merge repo.
+Nothing to see here, apart from sketches and wild ideas for the moment.

+## Fleshing out a consensus API:

+...